ShareThis tag... }

 Despite the one-day trip to the Amboro park is short, taking into account the time needed to arrive and leave the park.
 In a one day you can get a good overview of what this natural reserve

-After this wonderful and unforgettable experience, we walk back to where we left the vehicle, returning the same way we came and then continue to the city of Santa Cruz where we will leave you at your hotel.
+After this wonderful and unforgettable visit to Amboro National Park, we walk back to where we left the vehicle. and then continue to the city of Santa Cruz.

 End of our services.
 Thanks.